UB-Mannheim/PalMA/INSTALL.md

         }
     }

-Older versions of the Raspberry PI use a single core 700 MHz ARM CPU with only 256 or 512 MB RAM.
+Older versions of the Raspberry Pi use a single core 700 MHz ARM CPU with only 256 or 512 MB RAM.
 They won't be able to run LibreOffice, so PalMA won't be able to show Office documents.

-The latest version Raspberry PI 2 has a 900 MHz quad-core ARM Cortex-A7 CPU with 1 GB RAM.
+The latest version Raspberry Pi 2 has a 900 MHz quad-core ARM Cortex-A7 CPU with 1 GB RAM.
 This is a good base for running PalMA without any software restrictions.
 It is still limited to full HD video resolution.